-While my formal education in studio art prepared me with traditional and contemporary painting techniques, it was only after graduation that I took my paints outside and had to begin all over again.
-Through practiced observation, refresher courses, specialized gear, stamina, and the ability to handle discomfort, weather, and creatures large and small, I became dedicated to Plein Air painting.
-After fifty years at it, I now combine plein air work with studio sessions experimenting with abstractions of landscapes and seascapes.
+After graduating with a major in studio art, I took my paints outdoors and began learning to paint through practiced observation.
+After taking workshops and further courses and acquiring specialized gear, stamina, and the ability to handle discomfort, weather, and creatures large and small, I became dedicated to Plein Air painting.
+After more than fifty years at it, I now combine plein air work with studio sessions experimenting with abstractions of landscapes and seascapes.

-Any time I paint a landscape or seascape I have to connect myself spiritually to the land, water, and sky to translate that essence without distracting detail.
-My goal is to hold the time and place and evoke a sense of being there, which feels almost magical when the painting 'comes to life.’
+Any time I paint a landscape or seascape I have to square myself spiritually to the land, water, and sky in order to translate what I perceive to what I paint.
+My goal is to hold the time and place while instilling a spirit in the painting itself.
 Referred to by one critic as 'traditional art with a contemporary flair,' my paintings are inspired by an enduring love of nature.